 Be, Assess, and Adjust Accordingly

-Here’s the thing: you’re already in some sort of relationship with everyone on your team.
+You’re already in some sort of relationship with everyone on your team.
 Take some time to reflect on what each one looks like through the lens of your purpose and values.
 If your purpose includes showing that you care about people as individuals, and one of your values is belonging, figure out with whom on your team that is strong and weak.
 Think about what those ends of the spectrum looks and feels like for you, and pay attention to what might be going on in the gap.
 If you’re consistently bonding with someone naturally over a shared interest but only give a cursory hello to someone you may care about but don’t have that organic ease with, you may be sending mixed messages.
 Use your purpose and values to keep that first relationship going in the right direction and take the necessary steps to get the second relationship on track.

 Use Your Purpose and Values to Create Compassionate Boundaries